 DR capital asset (at present value (object code 18xx))

-CR capital lease liability (at present value (object code 226x))
+CR finance lease liability (at present value (object code 226x))

-Subsequent Measurement (for each lease payment*): The unit is responsible for ensuring that each payment posts to the appropriate 37XX object code.
+Subsequent Measurement (for each lease payment*): The unit must ensure that each payment posts to the appropriate 37XX object code.
 The full payment amount will reduce the liability balance.

 |Chart Code||Object Code||Object Code Name|